atmosmps/poc-drf/README.md

   but a layer library that allows you to build a Rest API using the Django framework;
 - By choosing to use drf, the developer is stuck with the django ecosystem, not being able to choose to use modules such as ORM other than the one provided by Django itself, for example.

-# TODO

-- [ ] Refactor endpoints
-    - Add a Item endpoint
-    - A Categorie contain many movies
-    - A Item is a Autheticated endpint and categorie to

 # Articles used to help improve project